Root Canal Therapy – Attleboro, MA

 Do you have a tooth giving you grief?
 If a reoccurring or lingering toothache is keeping you awake at night, don’t have your tooth pulled out.
-Instead, your dentist in Attleboro may be able to save it with a root canal.
+Instead, your dentist may be able to save it with root canal therapy in Attleboro, MA.
 Although they have a bad reputation for being painful, Capron Park Dental uses the latest innovations in dentistry, so the procedure is no worse than a traditional filling.

 A root canal is one of the most common treatments in restorative dentistry, but it’s only recommended when there aren’t any other solutions to save a tooth.
 The endodontic procedure removes the innermost layer of a tooth, called the pulp.
 Although the pulp is necessary while your tooth is still forming, it can survive without it after it’s fully formed.
 Once we’ve extracted the pulp and cleaned out your tooth, we’ll place a customized cap over it to protect it from further damage while also restoring its appearance and function.